Governance

 Environmental, Social and Governance

 Our Corporate and Social Responsibility (CSR) policy sets out the basis on which the Group seeks to be a responsible business that meets the highest standards of ethics and professionalism.
-Our company’s social responsibility falls under two categories: compliance and proactiveness.
-Compliance refers to our company’s commitment to legality and willingness to observe community values.
+Our Group’s social responsibility falls under two categories: compliance and proactiveness.
+Compliance refers to our Group’s commitment to legality and willingness to observe community values.
 Proactiveness is every initiative to promote human rights, help communities, protect our natural environment and resources.

-The full CSR policy is set out on the Group’s website – www.lpa-group.com with other key governance policies including the Group’s approach to ethical trading, code of conduct, Criminal Finances Act 2017 and Whistle Blowing.
+The full CSR policy is set out on the Group’s website – www.lpa-group.com/investor-information/company-information/ with other key governance policies including the Group’s approach to ethical trading, code of conduct, Criminal Finances Act 2017 and Whistle Blowing.

 Criminal Finances Act 2017 Policy